Tokyo: Rail

 Rail is the primary mode of transportation in Tokyo, which has the most extensive urban railway network in the world and an equally extensive network of surface lines.
-JR East operates Tokyo's largest railway network, including the Yamanote Line loop that circles the center of downtown Tokyo.
-It operates rail lines in the entire metropolitan area of Tokyo and in the rest of the northeastern part of Honshu.
-JR East is also responsible for Shinkansen high-speed rail lines.
+JR East operates Tokyo's largest railway network, including the Yamanote Line loop that circles central Tokyo.
+It operates rail lines throughout the entire metropolitan area of Tokyo and the rest of northeastern Honshu.
+JR East is also responsible for the Shinkansen high-speed rail lines that link Tokyo and the Northeastern cities of Japan (Joetsu Shinkansen, Tohoku/Hokkaido Shinkansen, Yamagata Shinkansen, Akita Shinkansen, Hokuriku Shinkansen).
+The Tokaido Shinkansen, which links Tokyo and Osaka via Nagoya and Kyoto, as well as western cities beyond, is operated by JR Central.
+The Chuo Shinkansen, the first-ever long-distance high-speed floating maglev line currently under construction, will also be operated by JR Central.
+Both JR companies were created from the privatization of Japan National Railways in 1987.
+JR Freight does not own any part of the railway network but operates freight trains on the JR network.